AdminAstha01/CQ/README.md

 -	Interoperability NFTs
     -	can be used at other Astha titles (MM, PLKR, future titles)
 -	Decentralized Autonomous Organization (DAO) opportunity.
-    -	Big $TOKEN holder can decide the game’s next big features.
+    -	Big $CQUAD holder can decide the game’s next big features.

 ## How to play the Game?
 **User Guide: Navigating the Web3 MMORPG**